 Cell Biology - prof. Anne Bertolotti (MRC Laboratory of Molecular Biology in Cambridge)

 Structural Biology - prof. Patrick Cramer (Max Planck Institute of Biophysical Chemistry, Göttingen )

 Methods & Trends in Biology - prof. Noam Kaplan (Technion Israel Institute of Technology)

 Cancer, Ageing & Diseases - prof. Christophe Lamaze (The Institut Curie, France)

 Development & Stem Cell Biology - dr Kaska Koltowska (Department of Immunology, Genetics and Pathology in Uppsala University, Sweden).

-The conference was attended by over 180 people from Belarus, Germany, Lithuania, Finland, Ireland, Austria, Bulgaria, Russia, Ukraine and Poland.
+The conference was attended by 218 people from Belarus, Germany, Lithuania, Finland, Ireland, Austria, Bulgaria, Russia, Ukraine and Poland.
 There were 26 lectures, 20 mentoring meetings and 104 presentations in the poster session.

 The undoubted attraction for the participants was the possibility of voting and choosing the best lecture in each thematic category and the best poster session.
 The results were announced at the end of the conference, and the winners included the following:

 Aleksandra Tempes, lecture entitled: "The role of μ2-adaptin serine 45 phosphorylation in clathrin- mediated endocytosis" (session: Cell Biology)

 Igor Grochowina, lecture entitled: "Chaperone complexes involved in Fe-S cluster transfer" (session: Structural Biology)